Pat Pitney: Early life and education

 Born in Billings, Montana, Pitney competed and won a gold medal in the 1984 Summer Olympics.
 She became the first Olympic Champion in Air Rifle for Women, at the time being an 18-year-old student at Murray State University, Kentucky.
 The Pat Spurgin Rifle Range at Murray State University is named after her.
 She earned a degree in engineering physics from Murray State University and a Master of Business Administration from the University of Alaska Fairbanks.

 University of Alaska

 Pitney held administrative positions at the University of Alaska for 23 years.
+In 2007, she became vice president for planning and budget at the University of Alaska statewide office.
 From 2008 to 2014, she was the vice chancellor for administrative services at the University of Alaska Fairbanks.
 While vice chancellor, she also served as finance vice president for the University of the Arctic, starting in 2012.

 Pitney volunteered as an assistant coach for the Alaska Nanooks rifle team at the University of Alaska Fairbanks for almost two decades.
 The team won nine NCAA Rifle Championships during that time.